If we could have the best of both worlds between C# and Java, what would that look like?

 Beyond the language differences between Java and C#, each has its own runtime environment (Java runs on the JVM and C# uses Microsoft’s CLR).
 With different runtime environments, each language has a different set of production monitoring tools available to use.

-OverOps is the only tool that shows developers the complete source code and variable state across the entire call stack for every error and exception in production.
-It’s currently only available for JVM languages like Java, but .NET compatibility is coming in the next few months.
-For more information and to join the waiting list for our .NET Beta click here, or if you’re a Java developer request a free demo of the product here.
+One of those tools is OverOps, that shows developers the complete source code and variable state across the entire call stack for every error and exception in production.
+It’s available for JVM languages like Java, and .NET compatibility is coming in the next few months.
+For more information and to join the waiting list for our .NET Beta click here.

 In writing this piece, we were reminded again that individual language features in Java and C# are not the defining properties of their respective ecosystems.
 The two languages are in a perpetual game of leapfrog in respect to adding features, one does something first and the other is usually soon to follow.